 Seattle faces a potential tsunami risk from major offshore earthquakes.
 If an earthquake occurs along the Cascadia Subduction Zone, which lies offshore to the west, it could generate a tidal tsunami that impacts the Seattle harbor and coastline.
 The region's extensive waterfront areas are particularly vulnerable to tsunami waves.

-In summary, Seattle is surrounded by a complex network of fault zones, with the Seattle Fault Zone and Southern Whidbey Island Fault Zone being particularly significant.
+In summary, Seattle, WA is surrounded by a complex network of fault zones, with the Seattle Fault Zone and Southern Whidbey Island Fault Zone being particularly significant.
 The city faces various earthquake hazards, including liquefaction, landslides, and structural damage, with the potential for severe shaking in certain areas.
 The history of significant earthquakes and the potential for tsunamis highlight the importance of preparedness and mitigation efforts in this seismically active region.

 The Puget Sound faults under the highly populated Seattle and Puget Sound region of Washington state form a regional network of interrelated seismologic geologic faults.
 These include the: